Is it ok?

 [Modified by: cazmac10 on August 31, 2008 01:37 PM]

 [Modified by: cazmac10 on August 31, 2008 02:57 PM]

 i have to say i would agree with persevering on her back,she is only few days old so will learn to sleep on her back. i am terified of cot death and the reasom they change what they advice is that they have years of more evidence in what is causing cot death, i cant understand any one who doesnt take it seriously.
 My lo is 6 months now and can roll over but i allways put her down her back and if she rolls onto side or tummmy i leave her now as she has good head control and can roll back. a baby that is put down on her side could roll onto her face in night and not be able to lift it back.
 My lo used to sometimes nap in day on side if i couldnt get her to sleep but only if i was in the room with her.
 It is your personall choice though but health visitorsand midwifes will allways advice against it due to the cot death guide lines.

-Hello and huge congratulations on your pregnancy!
-I'm @DanielleMFM and it's great to see you here - welcome to Due in November 2020!
+Hello, and welcome to Due in March 2022 and huge congratulations on your pregnancy!
+I'm @DanielleMFM and it's great to see you here.
 If you'd like to join this thread and meet others due this month too, please introduce yourself.
-Start as many threads as you like in Due in November 2020 category from due dates to baby…
+If you're due in a different month, check out our other birth clubs here.
+Bookmark this thread…